borgbase/ansible-role-borgbackup/README.md

 Main features:
 - Set up Borg and Borgmatic
-- Add systemd timer random time
-- Provision new remote [BorgBase.com](https://www.borgbase.com) repo for storing backups (optional)
+- Schedule regular backups using Cron or Systemd timer.

 ## Example Playbook with root as backup user and Cron timer